foostan/crkbd/corne-chocolate/doc/buildguide_en.md

 Next, solder one of the diodes by melting the solder you already put on the board.
 At this time,
-it is recommended that you use inverted tweezers so that you can hold the SMD part firmly without applying force, and concentrate on alignment and soldering instead.
+it is recommended to use [reverse-action tweezers](https://www.alimed.com/_resources/cache/images/product/70895A_850x480-pad.jpg), so that you can hold the SMD part firmly without applying force, and concentrate on alignment and soldering instead.
-Also, if the soldering iron is too hot or the solder is touched too long, the flux contained in the solder may evaporate and a solder pile may be formed, but since it can be repaired later, at this point just be aware of attaching parts;
+Also, if the soldering iron is too hot or the solder is touched too long, the flux contained in the solder may evaporate and form an undesirable pile solder, but since it can be repaired later, so at this point you should only care about attaching parts.
 It's okay.

 ![](https://user-images.githubusercontent.com/736191/52534541-320b9c00-2d86-11e9-982c-45ec7f7b7741.png)

 Then solder the other pin.
-Be careful not to apply too much solder because a small amount is sufficient.
+Be careful not to apply too much solder, as a small amount is sufficient.
 If you have applied too much,
-you can remove it with a suction pump or scoop it with a soldering iron.
+you can remove it with a suction pump, blotting wire or by scooping it with a soldering iron.

 ![](https://user-images.githubusercontent.com/736191/52534553-56677880-2d86-11e9-872e-ea374c8f6824.png)